marco-pontes/competencies_registry_api/README.md

 - A registry API data fetcher and database populator(currently uses sqlite, postgres still being implemented).
 - An API for a frontend application.
-- The React frontend that consumes the API.
+- The React frontend that consumes the API(WIP).

 ## Configuration